Gautham Vasudev Menon: Filmmaking style

 According to The Hindu's Udhav Naig, Menon's films are "regulated by a matrix of strong middle-class values", and also have biographical elements which, according to Menon, are inspired by his own life.
 Menon prefers to write the climax of his films only after filming has significantly progressed, stating that though he has an idea about the climax, it always changes when the film starts shooting.
 He also names his films after classic Tamil phrases and lines from Tamil film songs such as Achcham Yenbadhu Madamaiyada being named after the namesake song from Mannathi Mannan (1960) and Yennai Arindhaal being named after the song "Unnai Arindhaal" from Vettaikkaran (1964).
 Menon dislikes watching dubbed versions of his own films, and claims his scripts have "a universal theme", citing this as the reason he chose to film Vinnaithaandi Varuvaaya in Telugu as Ye Maaya Chesave, rather than dub.
 Menon also makes cameo appearances in the films he directs.
 Menon's films notably feature voiceovers, either from the view of the protagonist or the antagonist.

 Personal life

-Gautham married Preethi Menon and they have 3 sons Arya, Dhruva and Adhya.
-Costume designer Uthara Menon is his sister, and has worked on his films following Yennai Arindhaal (2015).
+Uthara Menon is his sister and she has worked on his films following Yennai Arindhaal (2015).